autoatml/autoplex/docs/user/mongodb.md

     ```
   * *Note* down the remote cluster login node where you started your mongodb instance.
   * Open another terminal, login to your remote cluster again and ssh to same login node on which your mongodb instance is running.

-Note that the next steps of creating databses have also be done by your IT admin for running MongoDB in the background:
+Note that the next steps of creating databases also have to be done by your IT admin for running MongoDB in the background:

   * For this, open the mongo shell there
     ```bash
     mongo